ardagurkan9/chess-improvement-coach/README.md

 The language model does not choose the best move or evaluate the position.
 Stockfish is responsible for both.
 The language model only makes engine analysis easier to understand and must not present suggestions unsupported by Stockfish as facts.

+The same rule applies to mistake themes: the language model must not decide why a move was wrong.
+The application derives the theme from board state and Stockfish evidence; the language model may only explain that verified theme at the user's level.

 ## Planned Features

 ### Gameplay